sirarwa/sirarwa.github.io/README.md

 ## Author

-* [David Arwa]
+* David Arwa

 ## Submission

-This project was submitted for the Power Learn Project Africa Feb 2025 Cohort Hackathon 1: Portfolio Challenge.
+This project was a submission for the Power Learn Project Africa Software Development- Feb 2025 Cohort Hackathon 1: Portfolio Challenge.